2018 Brought A 'Tectonic Shift' In The Gun Control Movement, Advocates Say

 "I would expect to see an age-restriction bill," Keane says.
 "I expect we'll see an attempt to ban modern sporting rifles again.
 But what can get out of the House and what can pass the Senate are two different animals."As Keane sees it, "that's a much steeper climb, given that the Senate became more pro-gun after the midterms," with Republicans increasing their majority by two seats.

-Looking forward, Keane and other gun rights activists are heartened by one long-lasting effect of 2018: a strengthened conservative majority on the Supreme Court.
+Looking forward, Keane and other gun rights activists are heartened by one long-lasting effect of 2018: a strengthened conservative majority on the U.S. Supreme Court.

-With this year's confirmation of Brett Kavanaugh, Keane concludes, "the Second Amendment is in a safer place."
+With this year's confirmation of Brett Kavanaugh, Keane concludes, "The Second Amendment is in a safer place."